 Some say therapy online is less personal.
 Some say that the relationship between you and your therapist is less intimate.
 We say that is up to you.
-It is up to you how you use your therapy time, what you explore and if and when you want to find an in-person therapist instead.
-There is no right way, and there is a time and place for each methodology.
+It is up to you how you use your session time, what you explore and if and when you want to find an in-person therapist instead.
+There is no right way, and there is a time and place for each medium.
 We are here to give you options.

-This is totally up to you and want you want and expect to achieve.
+This is totally up to you and what you want and expect to achieve.
 Some people are looking to do some short term work, some are committed to a longer process.

 We’ll match you with 3 people that our matching technology suggests are suitable for you.
 You can change practitioner any time if you feel the sessions aren’t working for you for whatever reason.
 You can also change your answers to the questions to get new suggested practitioners.

 We would recommend talking to your practitioner about any concerns before you stop your sessions.
 Sometimes our reasons for wanting to stop or find someone else are all part of the learning experience and can tell us something about what is really going on for us.
-As we always encourage… do talk it through.

 The simple answer is the level and depth of the practitioner’s training.
 Here are some of the key differences between the two: